tmconnect/acf-relationship-multisite/README.md

 **Usage**

 The field content is stored in an two dimensional array.
-In this array [selected posts] you will get an array with the all the post objects (if you selet 'Post Object' in field sttings)
+In this array [selected posts] you will get an array with the all the post objects (if you selet 'Post Object' in field settings)

 ```
 Array